Faith International University & Seminary

 Faith International University & Seminary is an evangelical Christian college and seminary in Tacoma, Washington.
 The school grants degrees supporting the ministry.

 Attendance and faculty

 Faith International University & Seminary has approximately 450 to 500 students.
 The school employs 34 faculty members plus visiting lecturers and additional administration and staff.

 Academics

 Faith International University & Seminary offers the Bachelor of Arts degree, Master of Arts degree, doctorate degrees, and graduate certificates; many degree programs focus specifically on religious studies.

 History

-Faith International University & Seminary was founded in 1969 as Faith Evangelical Lutheran Seminary by Lutherans Alert-National (LAN), an organization committed to biblical inerrancy.
+Faith International University & Seminary was founded in 1969 as Faith Evangelical Lutheran Seminary by Lutherans Alert-National (LAN), an organization committed to sustaining the teaching and practice of biblical inerrancy and with a [quia] subscription to the historic confessions of the Lutheran church contained in the 1580 Book of Concord.
 In 1968, the LAN was commissioned to investigate possible avenues of proclaiming historic, biblical theology because a significant part of the church was moving toward liberalism.
 It eventually seemed expedient to recommend the establishment of a seminary committed to the inerrant Word of God.
 The Rev. Dr. R. H. Redal was called as the first president and the initial classes were held September 23, 1969, in Tacoma, Washington.